 Ensure that if a function-like macro must be used, that its arguments and body are parenthesized.

+In a function-like macro, ensure that each argument is evaluated at most once.

 Do not embed pre-processor directives or side-effects such as an assignment, increment/decrement, volatile access, or function call in a function-like macro.